WelshDan/smittys-bar-booking/README.md

-# Smitty's Bar & Restaurantaka - A lesson in time-management, project-planning and sticking to the basics
+# Smitty's Bar & Restaurant aka - A lesson in time-management, project-planning and sticking to the basics

 This project was bootstrapped using the Restaurantly website template available from <https://bootstrapmade.com/restaurantly-restaurant-template/>
 and powered by the Cross Platform Cloud IDE called Codeanywhere <https://app.codeanywhere.com/>